 Dean of Behavioral and Social Sciences - 2021 to present

-Responsible for overseeing departments of anthropology, Chicanx Studies, child development, economics, history, human services. humanities, philosophy, political science, psychology, and sociology.
+Responsible for overseeing departments of anthropology, Chicanx Studies, child development, economics, education, EGSS (ethnic, gender, and sexuality studies), history, human services, humanities, philosophy, political science, psychology, and sociology.
 Also responsible for overseeing the Honors Transfer Program and the Child Development Center.
-Member of the Distance Education Committee.
+Member of the Distance Education , Facilities, Professional Development, and Transfer and Completion Committees.
+Served on the District negotiations team as a member and lead negotiator.

 Professor of Anthropology - 2000 to 2020